Melding Wildlife Surveys to Improve Conservation Inference: Posterior Inference

-PoE is computationally appealing because the pooled prior kernel for $y^{A}_{it}$ cancels with its marginal priors in (\ref{meldedposterior}), obviating evaluation of the distributions $[y^{A}_{it}]_{\text{ADSM}}$, $[y^{A}_{it}]_{\text{STTM}}$, and $[y^{A}_{it}]_{\text{pool}}$ in the MCMC algorithm.
+where ``$\cdot$'' is a placeholder for all parameters other than $\bm{y}$ in the joint and conditional distributions, $[\bm{y}]_{\text{pool}}$ is the pooled prior marginal distribution, and $[\cdot, \bm{y}]_{\mathcal{M}}$ and $[\bm{y}]_{\mathcal{M}}$ denote the joint and prior marginal distribution of $\bm{y}$ in submodel $\mathcal{M}$, respectively.
+In the first equality (\ref{marginalreplacement}), we perform marginal replacement to establish a common prior marginal distribution for $\bm{y}$ across all submodels \citep{Goudie2019}. \cite{Goudie2019} proved that marginal replacement minimizes the Kullback–Leibler divergence between the melded distribution and original joint distribution under the constraint that the updated joint distribution admits $[\bm{y}]_{\text{pool}}$ as a marginal.
+Therefore, we can view (\ref{marginalreplacement}) as the minimally modified joint distribution with marginal $[\bm{y}]_{\text{pool}}$.
+Note that neither of the conditional distributions $[\cdot|\bm{y}]_{\text{ADSM}}$ or $[\cdot|\bm{y}]_{\text{N-mix}}$ in (\ref{marginalreplacement}) have an analytical closed form because both $f$ and $g$ are non-invertible (\ref{densityderivationaerial}-\ref{densityderivationground}) .
+We therefore rewrite the joint melded distribution as a product of the submodel joint distributions over the prior marginals for posterior inference (\ref{simplify}).

+Another difficulty in posterior inference is that all three submodel marginals in (\ref{simplify}) are analytically intractable. \cite{Goudie2019} recommended approximating the submodel marginals with kernel density estimators, but this approach can lead to numerical instabilities in implementation \citep{Manderson2022b}.
+We obviated approximating the submodels marginal distribution by constructing $[\bm{y}]_{\text{pool}}$ using chained product of experts (PoE) pooling \citep{Manderson2022a},

+Under PoE pooling, the melded posterior for $\bm{y}$ is proportional to a product of the submodel joint distributions, which simplifies implementation.
 One caution regarding PoE is that the pooled prior is often unintuitive and may not be a good summary of the submodel marginals \citep{Goudie2019}.
-We simulated draws from $[y^{A}_{it}]_{\text{ADSM}}$ and $[y^{A}]_{\text{STTM}}$ using standard (forward) Monte Carlo methods and found that the implied prior marginals were vague because the specified priors for submodel parameters $\bm{\eta}$, $\bm{\alpha}$, $\bm{\beta}_{\lambda}$, etc., were also vague.
-Because of the limited impact of prior information and pooling function on posterior inference for $y^{A}_{it}$, we used PoE pooling for computational convenience.
-For similar reasons, we also used PoE pooling for $y^{G}_{it}$.
+We simulated draws from $[\bm{y}^{A}]_{\text{ADSM}}$, $[\bm{y}]_{\text{STTM}}$, and $[\bm{y}^{G}]_{\text{N-mix}}$ using standard (forward) Monte Carlo methods and found that the implied prior marginals were vague because the specified priors for submodel parameters $\bm{\beta}_{\lambda}$, $\bm{\alpha}$, $\bm{\eta}$, etc., were also vague.
+Because of the limited impact of prior information and pooling function on posterior inference for $\bm{y}$, we used PoE pooling for computational convenience, but see \citep{Goudie2019} for a suite of other pooling options.